litestar-org/litestar/docs/usage/starlite-app/index.rst

 That said, creating the root app is pretty straightforward & the only `required` argument is a list of :class:`Controllers <.controller.Controller>`, :class:`Routers <.router.Router>` or :class:`Route Handlers <.handlers.base.BaseRouteHandler>`.
 The later section of the documentation takes a more comprehensive take on how to use the said class instances.
-But here's a quick sneak peek into a simple standalone Starlite application:
+But here's a quick peek into a simple standalone Starlite application:

 .. literalinclude:: /examples/hello_world.py